Grow your career with Cornell's EDO Program!

 Assignment duration and frequencies vary depending on departmental needs and availability.

 You are encouraged to make your EDO experience a success by completing it as scheduled.
-If circumstances warrant, and with agreement between you, your manager, and your EDO manager, your EDO may be extended beyond the agreed-upon date or terminated prior to the agreed-upon completion date.
+If circumstances warrant, either the home or host supervisor or employee may end the EDO prior to the agreed-upon completion date.
+Extensions should be discussed between you, your manager, and your EDO manager.

 Your pay will continue at your existing rate (as opposed to an interim assignment at a higher job level that could require additional compensation).
 You will continue to be paid by your regular department, unless both departments agree to alternative funding arrangements.